gpremer/mvpeventbus/README.markdown

       // Many more event handlers
     }

 As can be observed, the Presenter has a handler method named after the event but starting with 'on'.
 The `EventBusFactory` injects the `View` specified in the `@UsesView` annotation.
-It also provides a reference to the event bus object used for delivering the event so that the Presenter can also send new events to the bus.
+It also provides a reference to the event bus object used for delivering the event so that the Presenter can send new events to the bus.

 ### Views